The Medical Series “The Pitt”

 Noah Wyle wrote two episodes of the first season.
 He was an executive producer and star of the series, working alongside John Wells and R. Scott Gemmill.
 Wells and Gemmill were also involved in the creation of “ER,” where Wyle starred as Dr. John Carter.

-The last episode of “The Pitt” season one, titled “9:00 P.M.”, aired on April 10, 2025.
+The last episode of “The Pitt” Season one, titled “9:00 P.M.”, aired on April 10, 2025.
 It was the season finale and the 15th episode of the series at the fictional Pittsburgh Trauma Medical Hospital.

 The popular Pittsburgh-set medical drama snagged 13 Emmy nominations, including for best drama and best actor.